seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             associated URI of the CDM Server can easily be derived.

-            This column is typically populated by an agent upon querying a CDM Server (e.g. downloading and parsing a cryptographic device material list (CDML) from a CDM Server (entry in the cCDMServerTable)).
+            This column is typically populated by an agent upon querying a SOMS Server (e.g. downloading and parsing a Product Availability List (PAL) from a SOMS Server (entry in the cSOMSServerTable)).
 However, a manager can also configure an entry in this table with predetermined knowledge of the CDM location."
         ::= { cCDMDeliveryEntry 2 }